wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 The filter can be a bloom filter as in VTM [6], or a fast cache of recently accessed items, or a BULK-style signature [7] that supports efficient membership testing, intersection, and reconstruction.
 The log can be virtualized, can be accelerated by a hardware queue, or can be cache allocated.
-(2) Keep the WS in the L1 private cache, and optionally "virtualize" the cache to support overflowing transactional states into the lower hierarchy.
-Virtualizing transactional states is not covered in this literature.
+(2) Keep the WS in the L1 private cache, and optionally "virtualize" the cache to support overflowing transactional states into lower memory hierarchy.
+Virtualizing transactional states is not covered in this literature, and we focus on the former.
+To support L1 resident speculative data, the cache coherence protocol is modified to treat transactional store coherence request as a load-shared request.
+Note that speculative cache lines cannot be sent to fulfill load-shared requests.
+Multiple readers and multiple speculative writers can co-exist in the modified protocol.

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)